 Fast forward to five years after you purchase an investment and calculate your ROI.
 At year five, you’re taking returns in today’s dollars and dividing it by an investment from five years ago.
 The result is not a great way to measure your return.
 However, return on equity (ROE) is.

 Return on equity is taking the four returns of real estate (the numerator) and dividing it by your equity (the denominator):

-ROE gives you a more accurate return, because it's taking numbers from the current year for both the numerator and denominator.
+Return on equity gives you a more accurate return, because it’s taking numbers from the current year for both the numerator and denominator.
 Every year, the numerator and denominator are changing.

 I put together a table to show you ROE vs ROI.
 The Return on Equity column takes the four returns and divides it by the current equity in the property.
 The Return on Investment column takes the four returns and divides it by your initial total investment.